 Philo used allegory to fuse and harmonize Greek philosophy and Judaism.
 His method followed the practices of both Jewish exegesis and Stoic philosophy.
 "The sophists of literalness," as he calls them, "opened their eyes superciliously" when he explained to them the marvels of his exegesis.
 In other words, those who simply read the bible literally were made to realize just how little they knew once Philo expounded on his allegorical (spiritual) interpretations.
 Sound familiar?

 If Arius was a forerunner of Charles Taze Russell in his jettisoning of the divinity of the Son, then certainly Philo is a forerunner of Fred Franz with all his "type" and "anti-type" interpretations.
 In other words, the practice of spiritualizing any scripture that is not to your liking has a very long history, apparently back to the days of the apostles through the unsaved bible critic Philo of Alexandria.

 Also listed as "illustrious men" are both Clement of Alexandria and Origen of Alexandria.
 They both heavily drew upon Philo and furthered his methods and philosophy into the Christian era applying them to Christian teachings.
 Origen went so far as to castrate himself.
-I'm sorry, but these men seem like intellectual nut-cases to me.

 These are just some of the Alexandrian influences that Jerome bore as he carried out his solitary work in creating the Latin Vulgate, which was the bible of the Catholic Church for well over a thousand years.
 In addition to these influences, we have Jerome's own words here: